Table of Contents

 Most teams are not using it that way.
 Tests still run as steps inside CI pipelines, on dedicated runners, or on engineer laptops before a push.
 The cluster is right there.
 The tests run somewhere else.
 This post is about closing that gap.

-What a Kubernetes job actually is
+What a Kubernetes Job actually is

 A Kubernetes Job is a workload resource that runs a container to completion.
 Unlike a Deployment, which runs continuously, a Job runs once, finishes, and reports success or failure.
 Kubernetes handles scheduling the pod, retrying on failure up to a configured limit, and cleaning up after completion.